SaladDais/LLUDP-Encryption/README.md

 ```
 UDP Header:
-    U8 send_flags = 0x08 (indicates message is encrypted, no other flags may be set)
+    // indicates message is encrypted, no other flags may be set.
+    // for symmetry with unencrypted UDP packet header, allows both
+    // encrypted and unencrypted messages to be sent over the same port.
+    U8 send_flags = 0x08
-    U8 scheme = 0x01 (V1 encryption scheme)
+    U8 version = 0x01
-    U8 nonce[12] = 4 byte packet id + 8 bytes random
+    U8 nonce[12] = <4 byte packet id + 8 bytes random>
-    U32 circuit_code (will be used to look up the shared secret used to encrypt the packet)
+    // will be used to look up the shared secret used to encrypt the packet
+    U32 circuit_code
-    U8 ciphertext[...] (whatever's left is the ciphertext, contains encrypted message)
+    // whatever's left is the ciphertext, contains encrypted message.
+    // last 16 bytes are authentication tag
+    U8 ciphertext[...]
 ```

 The ciphertext contains a complete, encrypted version of an LLUDP message, including packet ID, headers, and acks field.
 When decrypted, it should be indistinguishable from other messages of the existing, unencrypted message form.

 indra's newsim already has a map of circuit code -> session ID, so no extra state needs to be passed around between sims to support encryption.
-Sims only need to know which encryption schemes their neighbours and teleport destination regions support so that they can inform clients.
+Sims only need to know which encryption versions their neighbours and teleport destination regions support so that they can inform clients.

 # Trying it out